 Now, Keep Writing!

-If all else fails and you can’t seem to get over the Big Blank, go around him.
+If all else fails, if you can’t solve your problem, go around it.
 Put in a sentence or two as a placeholder, and then move forward in the story to a point where you feel on solid ground again.
-Later, you can come back and fill in the blanks.
+Later, you can come back and fill in the blank.

 Chances are, if your brain has time to think about the problem without feeling pressured to perform, you’ll sort it out on your own and be able to come back and add in the missing scenes.